garrandall/popular-music-data/tracks/you-are-in-my-system-the-system.md

 I just want you to know that
 Oh
 You're in my system
-Got me burnin' i'm on fire baby
+Got me burnin' I'm on fire baby
 You are in my system
 Oh
 You are in my system, system